YJZhangChina/Cloud_pattern_project/README.md

 ### What is this repository for? ###

-Evaluate the performance of Hadoop and Spark with different algorithms
+- Comparing standalone MySQL database against MySQL cluster database.
+- Compare the performance and energy consumption of the Competing Consumers pattern against the Gatekeeper pattern.

 ###File description###
 - **???** folder: